-Please indicate which category of funding you are bidding for and state which priority best matches your submission.
+Please indicate which category of funding you are bidding for and state the CoR Research Priorities that best match your submission.
 See Appendix I for details of themed priorities.

 Section 4 Further information

 Answer questions 4.1 to 4.6 and provide further information where necessary.